microsoftgraph/msgraph-sdk-powershell/src/Analytics/Analytics/docs/v1.0/Update-MgUserInsight.md

   - `[UsedInsightId <String>]`: key: usedInsight-id of usedInsight
   - `[UserId <String>]`: key: user-id of user

-SHARED <IMicrosoftGraphSharedInsight[]>: Calculated relationship identifying documents shared with a user.
-Documents can be shared as email attachments or as OneDrive for Business links sent in emails.
+SHARED <IMicrosoftGraphSharedInsight[]>: Calculated relationship identifying documents shared with or by the user.
+This includes URLs, file attachments, and reference attachments to OneDrive for Business and SharePoint files found in Outlook messages and meetings.
+This also includes URLs and reference attachments to Teams conversations.
+Ordered by recency of share.
   - `[Id <String>]`: Read-only.
   - `[LastSharedDateTime <DateTime?>]`: The date and time the file was last shared.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
 Read-only.
   - `[LastSharedMethodId <String>]`: Read-only.